Hermann-web/opencf-core/README.md

 ### Backend Support

-- Introduce the concept of backend labeling for `FileReader` and `FileWriter` implementations.
+- Introduce the concept of backend labeling for `Reader` and `Writer` implementations.
 - Enable multiple file readers/writers to share common backends.
 For instance, if an `ImageOpenCVReader` utilizes both numpy and OpenCV, the `VideoWriter` can leverage the same dependencies.
 - Allow users to specify preferred backend configurations, ensuring that conversion methods accommodate all selected backends seamlessly.